n8henrie/dvdrip/README.md

 requires root permissions, so the Makefile puts it at a static location, changes it to `0700 root:root`, then outputs the sha256 for a little extra security when setting it as a `NOPASSWD` executable.

+## License

+The portions of this project that I have written are available under the MIT license.